FIWARE/cloud.PaaS/README.rst

 Support
 =======

-Ask your thorough programmming questions using `stackoverflow`_ and your general questions on `FIWARE Q&A`_.
+Ask your thorough programming questions using `stackoverflow`_ and your general questions on `FIWARE Q&A`_.
 In both cases please use the tag `fiware-pegasus`

 Top_